Yrh7383111/Online-Shopping/README.md

 # Online-Shopping
-Online Shopping is an e-commerce website which allows users to browse and shop for products with virtual carts and payment and admins to manage sales, with unique functionalities including global search, cart and payment.
+Online Shopping is an e-commerce website allowing customers to browse and shop for products and admins to manage them, with unique functionalities including global search, shopping cart and payment.

 ## Development Stack